 It’s helpful to bring two of them when going to the beach with a baby.

-One is for putting wet swimsuits/clothing items to keep the rest of your bag dry.
+One is for putting your wet clothes and swimsuits inside to keep the rest of your bag dry.
 Make sure it’s large enough for everyone’s swimsuits.
 Find the best prices here.

 3. Reef-Safe Sunscreen

 As of 2021, the only sunscreen allowed in Hawaii is reef-safe sunscreen.
-Luckily, many baby sunscreen is already reef-proof.
+Luckily, many baby-safe sunscreen is already reef-proof.

 4. Pop Up Beach Tents for Babies